-2015 Multiplier for Competitive Financial Performance
+2016 Multiplier for Competitive Financial Performance

-The multiplier for competitive financial performance was determined based on our adjusted EPS growth compared to that of a weighted composite of our peer group for executive compensation purposes and the S&P 500®.
-We included the S&P 500® to assess our competitive financial performance in a broader context.
+The multiplier for competitive financial performance was determined based on our adjusted EPS growth compared to that of a weighted composite of our peer group companies for executive compensation purposes and the S&P 500[®].
+We included the S&P 500[®] to assess our competitive financial performance in a broader context.

-The S&P 500® was weighted most heavily at 20% as it represents the broadest market comparison.
-Aon was weighted at 15% as it is the Company's direct competitor and has divisions that compete directly with our RIS and Consulting segments.
-Willis Group Holdings and Towers Watson were each weighted at 10% as they were direct competitors with our RIS segment and Mercer, respectively.
-The nine additional companies listed in the table below were each equally weighted at 5%.
+The S&P 500® was weighted most heavily at 30% as it represents the broadest market comparison.
+Aon and Willis Towers Watson were weighted at 25% and 20%, respectively, as they are direct competitors of the Company and have divisions that compete directly with our Risk and Insurance Services and Consulting segments.
+The five additional companies listed in the table below were each equally weighted at 5%.

 Component Weighting

-S&P 500® 20%
+S&P 500® 30%

-Aon plc 15%
+Aon plc 25%

-Towers Watson & Co.
-10%

-Willis Group Holdings plc 10%
+Willis Towers Watson plc 20%

 Accenture plc 5%

-ACE Limited 5%

-Aetna Inc. 5%

 Arthur J. Gallagher & Co.
 5%

 Automatic Data Processing, Inc. 5%

-Chubb Corporation 5%
+Chubb Limited 5%

-Cigna Corporation 5%

 The Travelers Companies, Inc. 5%

-Xerox Corporation 5%